-- 1. In the Uyuni Web UI, navigate to Systems > Overview. - 2.
-Check all your Salt Clients to add them to the System Set Manager (SSM). - 3.
+- 1. In the Uyuni WebUI, navigate to Systems > Overview. - 2.
+Check all your Salt Clients to add them to the system set manager. - 3.
 Navigate to Systems > System Set Manager > Overview. - 4.
 In the States field, click [Apply] to apply the system states. - 5.
 In the Highstate page, click [Apply Highstate] to propagate the changes to the clients.